certainty/madmacs/README.md

 ## Keybindings

-The global keybinds are available in the leader map via `SPC`.
+There are a couple of very basic conventions that I have applied.

+1. Global actions, actions that don't work on text or region are bound in the leader map under `SPC` or `C-c`.
+You'll fine a mnemonic grouping.
-Mode specific leader bindings are available (if they exist) under the local leader `,`.
+2. Mode specific global actions are made available under the local leader map `C-SPC`.
+3. Context specific actions (on point, or region, etc.) are usually made available via embark actions.

+**Transient menus where possible**

 Use `M-o` in any mode that is supported by [casual suite](https://github.com/kickingvegas/casual-suite) to fire up the transient menu.

 ## Usage of LLM / AI to assist programming